Uber/Lyft Accident Lawyer

 What Happens When There Is More than One Responsible Party?

-Both Texas and South Carolina are comparative negligence states.
+Texas is a comparative negligence state.
 This means that an individual cannot seek compensation if they are found to be at 50% or more at fault for the accident.
 When both drivers share responsibility, both drivers must appear in court to determine who is responsible for what percentage of the damages and medical expenses.
 The team at Branch & Dhillon can ensure that your voice doesn’t get covered up during this process, and help you gain the compensation you deserve, regardless of the layout of fault.

 What to Do if You are Involved in an Uber/Lyft Accident?